Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Changelog

+### Version 2.1.0 - 11/04/2024
+- **Support for json.gz for Dell ECS and SFTP**: Added support to send logs in json.gz format with destination Dell ECS and SFTP.
+- **Added support for test txt file**: Added support to send the test txt file using the lambda to help with initial configuration and deployment testing.
 ### Version 2.0.0 - 10/04/2024
 - **Added Support for Dell ECS and SFTP**: Expanded the destination options to include Dell ECS S3-compatible storage and SFTP servers, allowing for a wider range of log transfer destinations.
 - **Log Enrichment Features**: Introduced log enrichment capabilities to ensure each log contains an `applicationName` and to add a `logType` to every log.
 This enhancement improves the quality and usability of the log data for analysis and integration with various services and SIEMs.